pjliddy/js-async-study/README.md

 #### Asynchronous operations.

-But, we can also run operations asynchronously, overlapping the execution of operations.
+We can also run operations asynchronously.
+Overlapping the execution of operations.

-*ASynchronous Operations, (A, B, C), may be performed at same time.*
+*Asynchronous Operations, (A, B, C), may be performed at same time.*
 >|----A-----|
 >>|-----B-----------|
 >>>|-------C------|

-But, first we need to learn about javascript's setTimeout function.
+To simulate **async** operations we need to see javascript's setTimeout function.

 ##### Javascript setTimeout

 Take a look at [setTimeout](https://nodejs.org/docs/v0.6.1/api/timers.html#setTimeout)

-Now, lets code this together (create timeout.js):

 ### We Do: